 Once a Potterhead, always a Potterhead.
-When I first learnt about the Harry Potter series, I didn’t want to read it.
-I thought, I would not be able to bear the witchcraft and wizardry.
+When I first learned about the Harry Potter series, I didn’t want to read it.
+I thought I would not be able to bear the witchcraft and wizardry.
 But the bookworm in me insisted that I read it and I am glad that I did it.
 For me, it has become a part of life.
-I have the whole series in my laptop, my phone and paperbacks so that I can read them whenever I want.
+I have the whole series in my laptop, my phone, and paperbacks so that I can read them whenever I want.
 I just love them!
 Ok, enough of my ranting about HP series, I can go on them for the rest of my life nonstop!

 As I have said that HP series has become a part of my life, I usually read one of the books every month.
 This month, it is the Harry Potter and the Deathly Hollows.
-I am not going to the depth of the book but the favourite chapter from the book is The Prince’s Tale.
+I am not going to the depth of the book but the favorite chapter from the book is The Prince’s Tale.
 Not because it shows us the real Snape but for Lily Potter, Harry’s mother.
-I am fascinated with the character from the very beginning and when the chapter offered to know her better, I was grateful to Ms Rowling.
+I am fascinated with the character from the very beginning and when the chapter offered to know her better, I was grateful to Ms. Rowling.

 Love for the child

 Just like any other mother, Lily loved her child.
 She did the best for Harry, even at the time of her death.
-She protected her child with her love which in turn saved Harry in most dire situation.
+She protected her child with her love which in turn saved Harry in the most dire situation.
 She taught me that selfless love can do wonders.
 She taught me that her child was the most treasured thing in the world, even more than her own life.

 Duty comes first

-Beside a mother, Lily was the member of the original order of phoenix that fought with Voldemort.
+Besides a mother, Lily was the member of the original order of phoenix that fought with Voldemort.
 She could have been weak and vulnerable to save Harry from the dark lord.
 But she didn’t let her child come between her and her duty.
 She managed her duty till her last breath.
 Lily taught me that motherhood cannot be an excuse to skip your duties but it is your strength to do it better.

 Balance between work and baby